 - Acquisition policy, book ordering and subsequent activities.
 Role of book selector, qualities of a good book selector

-- Library resource building and theories, selection principles advocated by: Drury, Dewey, Haines, Ranganathan, McColvin, Spiller, John Bonk and Magrill and others.
+- Information resource building and theories, selection principles advocated by: Drury, Dewey, Haines, Ranganathan, McColvin, Spiller, John Bonk and Magrill and others.

 - Selection of reference books, periodicals, pamphlets, newspapers, Govt. publications, poster, report literature etc.

 - Selection of audio and visual materials, graphic materials, and microform materials, selection of multimedia and electronic resources.

 - Role of book reviews, written and oral reviews, role of bibliographies, national and trade bibliographies and indexing and abstracting journals.

 - Copyright Law, overview, need and functions, Bangladesh Copyright Law of 2000.